 Since 2013, Ms. Jolles has been a member of the violin faculty of the Eastman School of Music.
 In 2014, Ms. Jolles inaugurated Eastman’s celebrated annual Holocaust Remembrance Concert series featuring faculty and student performances of neglected masterworks by composers who perished or survived during this time, and modern works based on Holocaust themes.
 This annual event, which intersperses poetic readings between the musical works, takes place each year during the week of Yom HaShoah, (Holocaust Remembrance Day.)

-Before accepting the position of Associate Professor of Violin at Eastman, Ms. Jolles was on the faculty of the Juilliard School, PreCollege Division, the Mannes School of Music, Preparatory Division, HoffBarthelson Music School, and the Aaron Copland School of Music at Queens College.
+Before accepting the position of Professor of Violin at Eastman, Ms. Jolles was on the faculty of the Juilliard School, PreCollege Division, the Mannes School of Music, Preparatory Division, HoffBarthelson Music School, and the Aaron Copland School of Music at Queens College.
 During the summer, she is on the faculty at the Bowdoin International Music Festival and Aria Summer Music Academy.

 Ms. Jolles received her BM and MM degrees from Juilliard, where, upon graduation, she was presented with the school’s highest award, the William Schuman Prize.
 While at Juilliard, she held teaching fellowships in Chamber Music as an assistant to the Juilliard Quartet, and in EarTraining.
 Her teachers have included Lewis Kaplan, Felix Galimir, Jacob Lateiner, and members of the Juilliard, Tokyo, and American String Quartets.